Philipp, Prince of Eulenburg: "Aesthetic anti-semitism": art, race and politics in Eulenburg's worldview

 In 1900, Eulenburg was created the first hereditary Prince (Fürst) zu Eulenburg und Hertefeld and Count von Sandels.
 The princely title was entailed to the family's perpetual possession of the Hertefeld estate.
-The second title was in honour of the family of his wife, whose father was the last Swedish Count af Sandels.
+The second title was in honour of the family of his wife, whose father was the last Swedish Count of Sandels.
 Simultaneously, Eulenburg was accorded the honorific of Serene Highness, the same style used by the German Empire's still-reigning princes, such as the rulers of Lippe, Reuss and Waldeck and Pyrmont.

 In 1900, the Boxer Rebellion broke out in China.
 The German minister to China, Baron Clemens von Ketteler, had murdered in public view a 14-year-old Chinese boy, who had nothing to do with Boxers, as a reaction to the Boxer threat.
 This abuse of diplomatic immunity made Ketteler very unpopular in China, and led to him being murdered by the Chinese soldiers who were supposed to be protecting him as he travelled to the Forbidden City.
 Wilhelm—the man who popularized the phrase "the Yellow Peril" and who had always hated Asians with a passion—was enraged by the news that his minister in China had been murdered, and he was determined to wreck bloody vengeance on the Chinese.
 Eulenburg was with Wilhelm aboard the Hohenzollern on the annual North Sea summer cruise in 1900, and saw at first hand Wilhelm's viscerally hate-filled rage against the Chinese.
 Eulenburg wrote that Wilhelm regarded Kettler's murder as a "personal insult" and he was going to "send troops to take revenge!!!".
 At the height of the Boxer crisis, Eulenburg wrote to Bülow that he was utterly terrified of Wilhelm—whom Eulenburg said was not entirely sane—and that Bülow should be careful when reporting the news from China out of fear of what Wilhelm might do.
 Eulenburg wrote to Bülow: